WorldStarHipHop: Initial launch

-Lee "Q" O'Denat (November 2, 1973 – January 23, 2017) was a Hollis, Queens–based hip-hop fan who attended Grover Cleveland High School before graduating.
+Lee "Q" O'Denat (November 2, 1973 – January 23, 2017) was a Hollis, Queens–based hip-hop fan who graduated from Grover Cleveland High School.
 He started the website in August 2005 with Ari Armani as a distributor of mixtapes.
-Shortly after the website's launch, hackers destroyed the website.
-O'Denat later restarted it as a content aggregator.
+Shortly after the website's launch, hackers destroyed it.
+O'Denat later restarted the site as a content aggregator.
 Thereafter, WorldStar focused on hip hop beefs which were previously popular through "street DVDs" such as Smack, The Come Up and others.
 O'Denat used the setup of OnSmash.com, a website which had already been distributing similar material.
 O'Denat said that this led to tension between the two websites.
 He added "Once we went 100 percent video, showing that original hood stuff, we prevailed."

 By 2012 companies and artists were using the platform as an advertising tool, including P. Diddy with a promotional video of Cîroc vodka having premiered on WorldStar.